qiskit-community/mapomatic/README.md

 We now want to look at the implementation of frequency collision detection in mapomatic.

 First of all, what are frequency collisions?
-Frequency collisions are effects which can appear, when two nearby qubits have close-enough frequencies (where with frequencies I mean all possible phsyical frequencies, e.g. between the 0 and 1 state, 0 and 2 state or 1 and 2 state).
+Frequency collisions are physical effects that can appear, when two nearby qubits have close-enough frequencies (where frequencies mean all possible physical frequencies, e.g. between the 0 and 1 state, 0 and 2 state or 1 and 2 state).
-These collisions are generally unwanted and perturb the hardware, leading to a worse result.
+These collisions are unwanted and perturb our system e.g. by altering the states of the qubits.
 Thus, we would like to avoid these effects when running a circuit.
 Fortunately, research has been done on these collisions and in which circumstances they can appear, e.g. in https://arxiv.org/abs/2009.00781.
 This script it based on the results in this paper.
-Here, we deal with 7 types of frequency collisions.
+Here, we deal with 7 types of frequency collisions and implement detection and an heuristic approach to avoid them.
+At this point it is important to state that the functions contained and presented in this library do not garantuee an improved fidelity or complete avoidance of these collisions.
+It is an heuristic approach based on our best current knowledge of these effects.

 ## Usage
-First, we need to load the module as well as the account to get access to the backends
+First, we need to load the modules as well as the account to get access to the backends

 ```python